czarakas/local_climate_change_tool/data/processed_data/observation_data/README.md

 This file contains processed historical observations from the BEST monthly land temperature datasets for average, minimum, and maximum temperature.
-It will be populated when step1_process_historical_obs.py is run.
+It will be populated when the processed data is downloaded from the google drive.